Part 1 of a two-part story.

 - Bateman RJ, Xiong C, Benzinger TL, Fagan AM, Goate A, Fox NC, Marcus DS, Cairns NJ, Xie X, Blazey TM, Holtzman DM, Santacruz A, Buckles V, Oliver A, Moulder K, Aisen PS, Ghetti B, Klunk WE, McDade E, Martins RN, Masters CL, Mayeux R, Ringman JM, Rossor MN, Schofield PR, Sperling RA, Salloway S, Morris JC.
 Clinical and biomarker changes in dominantly inherited Alzheimer's disease.
 N Engl J Med.
 2012 Aug 30;367(9):795-804.
 PubMed.

-- Kinnunen KM, Cash DM, Poole T, Frost C, Benzinger TL, Ahsan RL, Leung KK, Cardoso MJ, Modat M, Malone IB, Morris JC, Bateman RJ, Marcus DS, Goate A, Salloway SP, Correia S, Sperling RA, Chhatwal JP, Mayeux RP, Brickman AM, Martins RN, Farlow MR, Ghetti B, Saykin AJ, Jack CR Jr, Schofield PR, McDade E, Weiner MW, Ringman JM, Thompson PM, Masters CL, Rowe CC, Rossor MN, Ourselin S, Fox NC, Dominantly Inherited Alzheimer Network (DIAN).
-Presymptomatic atrophy in autosomal dominant Alzheimer's disease: A serial MRI study.
+- Kinnunen KM, Cash DM, Poole T, Frost C, Benzinger TL, Ahsan RL, Leung KK, Cardoso MJ, Modat M, Malone IB, Morris JC, Bateman RJ, Marcus DS, Goate A, Salloway SP, Correia S, Sperling RA, Chhatwal JP, Mayeux RP, Brickman AM, Martins RN, Farlow MR, Ghetti B, Saykin AJ, Jack CR Jr., Schofield PR, McDade E, Weiner MW, Ringman JM, Thompson PM, Masters CL, Rowe CC, Rossor MN, Ourselin S, Fox NC, Dominantly Inherited Alzheimer Network (DIAN).
+Presymptomatic atrophy in autosomal dominant Alzheimer's disease: A serial magnetic resonance imaging study.
 Alzheimers Dement.
-2017 Jul 22; PubMed.
+2018 Jan;14(1):43-53.
+Epub 2017 Jul 22 PubMed.

 - Monogenetic and Sporadic Alzheimer’s Disease: Same or Different?